 A Look At Anthem's Liabilities

-Finally, while the tax-man may adore accounting profits, lenders only accept cold hard cash.
+Finally, a business needs free cash flow to pay off debt; accounting profits just don't cut it.
 Anthem may have net cash on the balance sheet, but it is still interesting to look at how well the business converts its earnings before interest and tax (EBIT) to free cash flow, because that will influence both its need for, and its capacity to manage debt.
-Over the most recent three years, Anthem recorded free cash flow worth 57% of its EBIT, which is around normal, given free cash flow excludes interest and tax.
-This free cash flow puts the company in a good position to pay down debt, when appropriate.
+During the last three years, Anthem produced sturdy free cash flow equating to 59% of its EBIT, about what we'd expect.
+This cold hard cash means it can reduce its debt when it wants to.